Barbara Comstock: 2018

 In early 2017, the Democratic Congressional Campaign Committee named Comstock and her 10th district seat one of their top targets in the 2018 midterm elections.
-Hillary Clinton had easily won the 10th in 2016 with 52 percent of the vote to Donald Trump's 42 percent.
+Hillary Clinton had easily won the 10th in 2016 with 52% of the vote to Donald Trump's 42%.

 By May 2017, five Democrats had announced their candidacy for the Democratic nomination to run against Comstock.
 In July 2017, Republican Shak Hill, who ran for the Republican nomination for U.S. Senate in 2014, announced that he was preparing to mount a primary challenge against Comstock in 2018.
 Comstock won the June 12th primary easily.
 "Republicans in purple districts are leaving Congress in droves", reported The Washington Post in April 2018.
 "So why does Barbara Comstock want to stay?"
 Her answer was: "I'm healthy, my family's healthy, my kids are healthy, I love this job."

 Comstock had been named as a potential candidate for the U.S. Senate against incumbent Tim Kaine in the 2018 election but decided not to run against him.

 In the general election, she ran for re-election against Democratic State Senator Jennifer Wexton in what was considered one of the most competitive House races, given that Clinton and Governor Ralph Northam easily won her district in 2016 and 2017, respectively.
 After Democrats made significant gains in Northern Virginia in the 2017 elections, Comstock was the only elected Republican above the county level in much of the district.
 She was the last Republican to represent a significant part of the Washington metropolitan area in Congress.
 In the November 2018 general election, Comstock was defeated by Wexton, who took 56% of the vote to Comstock's 44%.